mcuringa/mixi/content/courses/maker3/index.md

 - demonstrate a deep knowledge of one of the techniques of the maker lab and steam education
-- address a hard pedagogical problem, related to your academic subject (i.e. aligns with standards and goals of the field)
+- address a hard pedagogical problem, related to your academic subject (i.e. aligns with standards and goals of the field) Explicitly identify where this workshop could "fit" in the grades 7-12 curriculum
 - design a workshop that is engaging and effective at meeting your goals
-- organize and present an effective session
+- organize and present an effective session applying the principles of learning

 <a class="d-block btn btn-primary btn-block fs-3" href="/courses/maker2/conference-2024.html">
 See the 2024 STEAM Mini Conference Program</a>